CHANGES TO WOODLAND & SFI SCHEMES

 • Flower-rich Grass Margins

-Whilst the option requirements and payments rates will remain unchanged, Defra’s intention is to limit the large-scale removal of land out of food production and into SFI.
-These measures were introduced alongside a newly announced UK-wide Food Security Index, to monitor food security and environmental resilience.
+Payment rates and option requirements remain unchanged.
+Defra aims to prevent large-scale land withdrawal from food production into SFI.
+These measures accompany the launch of a UK-wide Food Security Index to monitor food supply and environmental resilience.

 For more information regarding the recent developments in woodland and SFI schemes, see our Ceres Rural Farming Update March 2024 and read this blog.